cjohansen/spasm/Readme.md

 }, 'Edit page')
 ```

-Clicking the link will produce a 404, because we haven't implemented the
+This will currently fail, because we haven't implemented the `editUser` page
-`editUser` page yet, here's a stub:
+yet, here's a stub:

 ```js
 const EditUserComponent = React.createFactory(React.createClass({